Sven-Ve/svc-log-bundle/docs/usage.md

     # Should the ip address recorded?
 Please set to true only if this is allowed in your environment (personal data...)
     enable_ip_saving:     false

+    # Should the user id and name recorded?
+Please set to true only if this is allowed in your environment (personal data...) and the security bundle is installed
+    enable_user_saving:   false

     # Do you like different source types?
     enable_source_type:   true